opentrustlabs/opentrust-identity/README.md

 - A user has viewed a private key (`private_key_viewed`)
 - A user has viewed the password for an encrypted private key (`private_key_password_viewed`)
 - A user has viewed the ReCaptcha API key (`recaptcha_api_key_viewed`)
-- A user has benerated a link for allowing an external user to set the client secret for a federated OIDC provider (`secret_share_link_generated`)
+- A user has generated a link for allowing an external user to set the client secret for a federated OIDC provider (`secret_share_link_generated`)

 These are all defined in the file: `/lib/models/security-events.ts`